 Does Rose Water Have Any Side Effects?

 Rose water is relatively safe.
 There is no research stating serious effects following rose water application/intake.
 However, if you are easily prone to allergies, you may want to be careful.
-Do a patch test and wait for 24 hours before using rose water on your skin.
+Do a patch test by dabbing a swab on your skin that is not visible to others such as behind the ear and wait for 24 hours before using rose water on your skin.

 As far as consumption goes, you may take a little and check for any reactions.